 Herein we offer a bold plan, designed to challenge DEI as it has developed within our reigning national "civil rights" regime.

 Diversity as it is currently practiced is in no way conducive to educational excellence-quite the opposite.
 Florida should build public policy generally, and higher education policy specifically, on precisely the bedrock principles of confident colorblindness in pursuit of professional competence.
-Florida's universities should aim to perpetuate our civilization's principles.
 Florida can, among other things, defund DEI offices and personnel and end DEI-infused academic programming.
 This position is radical today, but it is as American as our Constitution and Declaration of Independence.